theanalyz3r/qordoba-for-sketch/README.md

 ### Qordoba account

 Don’t have a Qordoba account yet, but want to try out the plugin?
-Email hello@qordoba.com for a free trial.
+Email hello@qordoba.com.

 ### Feature requests and feedback